You Are Cordially Invited to the

 The law enforcement memorial is the first Capitol Campus memorial to use the commemorative works account which was authorized in 2005 by the state legislature.
 This account is in the custody of the state treasurer and will be used for the ongoing care, maintenance, and repair of the law enforcement memorial.
 The foundation is seeking funds to fully support this effort.
 The Washington State Law Enforcement Memorial Foundation has committed to uphold the dignity and the beauty of the memorial through perpetuity.

-Since 1855, 34 years before Washington Territory became a state, over 275 law enforcement officers have been killed.
+Since 1855, 34 years before Washington Territory became a state, more than 280 law enforcement officers have been killed.
 The individuals whose names are carved into the Memorial must be law enforcement officers who have been killed in the line of duty.
 The Memorial will provide a lasting tribute to those brave officers and tangible recognition of our deep appreciation of their sacrifice.